 With the holiday season in full swing, we want to be sure that our employees and patients enjoy the season.
 Therefore, our offices will be closed on the following days: Thursday, November 23 Friday, November 24 For scheduling questions, please call our office during regular business hours at (856) 848-3880.
 REQUEST APPOINTMENT [...]

-Tennis elbow is associated with pain on the outer (lateral) part of the elbow and is a fairly common occurrence affecting between 1%-3% of the adult population in the United States.
+Tennis elbow, called lateral epicondylitis, is associated with pain on the outer (lateral) part of the elbow and is a fairly common occurrence affecting between 1%-3% of the adult population in the United States.
 It is most frequently seen in individuals between the ages of 40-50.
-Tennis elbow is known to orthopaedic sports medicine specialists as an [...]
+Tennis elbow is known to orthopaedic sports [...]

-When a finger or the thumb becomes locked in a bent-down position and is unable to straighten out on its own, there is a strong likelihood that it’s the result of trigger finger.
-“A common disorder I treat is trigger finger,” says Bruce A. Monaghan, M.D., a board-certified orthopaedic surgeon at Advanced Orthopaedic Centers, specializing [...]
+When a finger or thumb becomes locked in a bent-down position and is unable to straighten out on its own, there is a strong likelihood that it’s the result of trigger finger, known as stenosing tenosynovitis of the finger.
+Trigger finger is a painful condition resulting from the tendons in the hand becoming inflamed. [...]

 With recent advances in medical technology, minimally invasive surgery is becoming more and more widespread in hospitals and outpatient surgery centers across the country, but what are the benefits of minimally invasive surgery for patients and why should you care?
 “Our array of treatment represents the whole gamut of what’s available,” says Thomas P. Obade, [...]